BandhiyaHardik/BandhiyaHardik/README.md

-# Hi there 👋, Hardik Bandhiya Here, I'm Full Stack MERN Developer from india, Currently pursuing Diploma in Computer Engineering.
+# Hi there 👋, Hardik Bandhiya Here, I'm Full Stack MERN Developer from India, Currently pursuing Diploma in Computer Engineering.

 - 🔭  I am currently focused on improving as a student.
 I understand the importance of a solid education and am dedicated to making the most of my time as a student.
 Whether through coursework, projects, or self-study, I am constantly challenging myself and striving to expand my knowledge and skills.